rohzb/wsl2-usb-devices/wsl2-serial.md

 ---

-## 🔐 3.
-Fixing Permissions
+## 3. Fixing Permissions

-Even with the driver loaded, you might not be able to use the device (e.g. `/dev/ttyUSB0`) unless proper permissions are in place.
+Even if the device appears (e.g. `/dev/ttyUSB0`), you may not be able to use it unless permissions are adjusted.

+On most Linux systems, USB serial devices are assigned to the `dialout` group.
+Other types of devices (e.g., `/dev/hidraw*`, `/dev/i2c-*`) may require access via other groups such as `input`, `i2c`, or `gpio`.
+Adjust rules accordingly if you're working with non-serial USB devices.

+In WSL2, device permissions are normally managed via `udevd`, which is **not running by default** unless `systemd` is enabled.
+As a result, udev rules may not apply unless you enable `systemd` or configure things manually.

-### 👥 3.1 Add User to `dialout` Group
+### 3.1 Add User to `dialout` Group

-Most USB serial devices are owned by the `dialout` group:
+Most USB serial devices are assigned to the `dialout` group:

 ```bash
 ls -l /dev/ttyUSB*